Mauro Nespoli: Biography

-Sport career
+Sports career

 He won his first gold medal in the Italian "Giochi della Gioventù" (Youth Games) in 1998.
 When he was only fourteen, in 2002, he was picked for the Italian Junior National Team for the first time.
 Since 2006 he has been a member of the Italian Senior National Team, together with Marco Galiazzo and Michele Frangilli.
 In his brief sport career, Nespoli has already participated in 20 international competitions with the Italian National Team and achieved several records too.

 At the 2008 Summer Olympics in Beijing Nespoli finished his ranking round with a total of 649 points.
 This made him the 44th seed for the final competition bracket in which he faced Alan Wills in the first round.
 Wills won the match 103–99 and went on to reach the third round in which he lost to Juan Carlos Stevens.

 Together with Marco Galiazzo and Ilario Di Buò he also took part in the team event.
 With his 649 score from the ranking round combined with the 667 of Galiazzo and the 670 of Di Buò the Italians were in sixth position after the ranking round.
 In the first round they were too strong for the Canadian team 219–217.
-They advanced to the semi final by eliminating Malaysia 218–213.
+They advanced to the semi-final by eliminating Malaysia 218–213.
 After that they reached the final by beating Ukraine 223–221.
 In the final they managed to get 225 points, but South Korea took the gold medal with 227 points.

 At the 2012 Summer Olympics, he was eleventh after the ranking round, scoring 674, but lost to Chen Yu-Cheng in the first round.
 In the team event, Italy were ranked in 6th after the ranking round.
 Italy proceeded to beat Chinese Taipei 216–206 in the first round, China 220–216 in the quarterfinals, Mexico 217–215 in the semifinals and the United States 219–218 in the final.

-His final opponent at the 2020 Tokyo Olympics was Meta Gazoz who beat him 6–4.
+His final opponent at the 2020 Tokyo Olympics was Mete Gazoz who beat him 6–4.

 He won the bronze medal in the men's team recurve event at the 2022 European Indoor Archery Championships held in Laško, Slovenia.
 He won the gold medal in the men's team recurve event at the 2022 European Archery Championships held in Munich, Germany.
 Nespoli and Tatiana Andreoli won the bronze medal in the mixed team recurve event.

+He represented Italy in the 2024 Summer Olympics; he became a viral phenomenon when viewers dubbed him "the Italian Eminem" due to his seeming similarity to the artist.